-Chumbo: Lead sinker.
+Chumbo: Lead.
+Lead fishing sinker.

 Colônia de Pescadores: Fishermen’s Colony.
 Associations, like unions, in charge of fisheries within a specified area (municipality or district).
 The colonies provide some social assistance and benefits to the fishermen who are paying members.
-They were started in 1918 by the Brazilian navy, used to organize local fishermen to help protect Brazil’s vast coastline from possible invasion.
+They were started in 1918 by the Brazilian navy as a means to organize local fishermen to help protect Brazil’s vast coastline from possible invasion.
 Today the colonies are mostly independent, setting the rules for the members in their area.
 But they also fall under federal jurisdiction, overseen by both the Ministry of Aquaculture and Fisheries (MPA), and the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA).

-Cuia da Vela: See Aguador above.
+Cuia da Vela: Same as Aguador.
+See above.

 Escota: The jangada’s mainsheet.
 It ties to the aft end of the boom and is sheeted to the windward calçador with several spiral turns.